Clinical trials help us provide new hope against cancer

 We give you broad access to leading clinical trials.

-At HOPE Cancer Center of East Texas, we’re involved in many different clinical trials, including those you’d find at major cancer treatment centers.
+At UT Health East Texas HOPE Cancer Center, we’re involved in many different clinical trials, including those you’d find at major cancer treatment centers.
 This is how we’re able to give you or your loved one access to alternative treatment options — and new hope.
 For many whose treatment is ineffective, enrolling in a clinical trial allows them to be among the first people helped by the treatments of tomorrow.

 Is a clinical trial right for you?

 The decision to participate in a cancer clinical trial is important, and only you can make that choice.
 Your views on scientific evidence, your feelings about your disease, and your personal attitudes about health are all vital to consider.
 It’s important to do adequate research about clinical trials and discuss them with your cancer doctor and your loved ones.
 Clinical trials are not for everyone, making it essential to weigh all factors carefully.

 If you’re considering participating in a clinical study, consult with your UT Health East Texas HOPE Cancer Center oncologist.
 He or she can recommend trials that may be most appropriate for you and answer any additional questions you may have.